Get started with DataStax drivers

 Specific features and capabilities vary by driver language, driver version, and database product.
 DataStax recommends, whenever possible, that you use the latest version of your chosen driver to access the most recent features and improvements.

-This documentation describes general features and capabilities of the DataStax drivers.
+This documentation describes general features and capabilities of the DataStax-compatible drivers.
 You must refer to your chosen driver’s documentation for specific information about supported features and capabilities, including limitations, configuration details, and usage instructions.

 DataStax Enterprise (DSE) workloads